CLI Usage

 - To familiarize you with the built-in features of the OpenTAP CLI, and get started installing plugins.

-- To introduce you to useful tools in constructing and managing test plans.
+- To introduce you to useful tools for running test plans.

 Since the core value of OpenTAP comes from its extensibility through plugins, the application itself ships with a few essential components: